Calculating the cost of work placements

 If you're an international student, this amount will depend on your year of entry.
 For example:

 |Year of entry||Reduced Tuition fee for work placement year|

 Although costs in the UK may not be too different from being in Leeds, there are a number of things you should plan before you start.

 The Careers Centre can give you advice if you are on an unpaid work placement.
 They can also give you general information on areas to plan before starting work experience or a placement.

 If you have questions about work placements, the specific contacts in your school will be the best place to start.

 UK work placement - London weighting

 If your work placement is in London you can claim for the London weighting on your Student Loan.
 You must give your work address and your residential address on your application (or as soon as possible if you dont know at the time).
-You need to update your term time address in the Portal and then you can request a confirmation of registration from the student services counter to support your council tax or Oyster card application.
+You need to update your term time address in Student Services.
+You can access Student Services using the icon on the Minerva toolbar.
+You can then request a confirmation of registration from the student services counter to support your council tax or Oyster card application.

 Work placements abroad